Charcoal

 How to Sharpen Charcoal Pencils

 Sandpaper is preferred for sharpening charcoal pencils.
 Some charcoal pencils will break off in a manual or electric rotary sharpener, so it is recommended that you use a razor blade or an X-acto knife with sandpaper.
+Click here to watch a video on how to sharpen a Charcoal Pencil.

 • Click here for a list of Art Verve Instructor recommendations.